asharbutt/Research/docs/PDE/Introduction.md

 Examples of Quasi PDEs:
 $$\frac{\delta^2 u}{\delta x^2}\frac{\delta u}{\delta y} + \frac{\delta u}{\delta y}u + \frac{\delta u}{\delta x}u = 0$$

+So the list goes:
+1. Linear - All derivatives and dependent variables are linear
+2. Semi-linear - Highest order derivatives are linear and combinations of independent variables only
+3. Quasi-linear - Highest order derivatives are linear

 ## Boundary and Initial Conditions
 PDE's can be solved in a space subject to conditions which specify the values of the function in those regions.
 A Boundary Condition sets out how the function behaves when close to those boundaries of the variables.